 Customs issues MCBE an assessment for the duty and interest owing.
 As MCBE had not made an entry, CI is imposed under s 157 (cases where no entry made) rather than s 156 (cases involving correction of self-assessed duty).
 Therefore, MCBE is not entitled to the reduced rate of CI under s 166/reg 71B.

-However, Customs will still take the voluntary disclosure into account when deciding on any further action that might be taken, such as a warning or prosecution.
+However, Customs will still take the voluntary disclosure into account when deciding the appropriate enforcement action.

 Example 3 - Not eligible for reduced rate of CI - error not inadvertent